 What is disintegration in pharmaceuticals?

-Disintegration time is different for different formulation.
+Disintegration time is different for different formulations.
 It is based on the coating of the drug product.
-The disintegration test directly impacts on the drug dissolution.
+The disintegration test directly impacts the drug dissolution.
 The more the time required for disintegration more will be the time required to release the drug.

 Disintegration is a time required for the drug product to break into small fragments under given set of conditions.

 What is the acceptance criteria for Disintegration as per USP: